adrian-evo/robotframework-sikulixlibrary/README.md

 	- Py4J server is enabled from SikuliX 2.0.5 onward and currently advertised as experimental.
 However, this library is working as expected with Py4J.
 	- Recommended to use environment variable SIKULI_HOME that point to sikulix local directory
 5. `pip install robotframework-sikulixlibrary`
+6. Check Known issues section below if libspec is not generated within your environment (RF IDE tool) and thus library keywords are not recognised

 While JPype JVM is always started automatically, Py4J JVM can be started manually or automatically.
 To start manually, use the command: